 THE ANCESTRY OF LUCY HUNT

 William and Ann Hunt were Lucy Hunt’s parents.
-Despite an extensive search, no christening record had been found for Lucy in Great Bourton, Cropredy, or Banbury.
+No christening record had been found for Lucy in Great Bourton, Cropredy, or Banbury.
 There was a William and Ann Hunt in Cropredy parish having children in the early 1800s.

 William Hunt of Bourton, a weaver, died at age 55 "from continual fits", and was buried 9 July 1838 in Cropredy parish.